-The interest rate charges is the primary factor in determining the cost of carrying balances.
+The interest rate charged is the primary factor in determining the cost of carrying a credit card balance.
 Rates advertised by Swiss credit card issuers are effective annual interest rates which show you exactly how much you will pay for outstanding balances if you held them over the course of a year.
-As a general rule, no interest is charged on unpaid interest charges (no compounding).
-You can compare the interest rates of Swiss credit cards are shown under “Carrying balances” on the information pages corresponding to cards listed in the moneyland.ch credit card comparison.
+As a general rule, no interest is charged on unpaid interest charges (interest charges are not compounded).
+The interest rates of Swiss credit cards are shown under “Carrying balances” on the information pages corresponding to cards listed in the moneyland.ch credit card comparison.
 It is worth noting that PostFinance credit cards have consistently had some of the lowest interest rates available with Swiss credit cards.

 2. Posting date vs. billing date

 Every time you make a purchase on credit, the card issuer pays the merchant for the purchase for you, giving you a loan in the process.
 Theoretically, issuers have a right to charge you interest right from the time they lend you the money to settle your purchase.
-However, all Swiss credit card issuers waive interest charges altogether if you pay your credit card bill in full by the due date.
+However, all Swiss credit card issuers waive interest charges altogether when you pay your credit card bill in full by the due date.

-But differences in the way interest is charge become noticeable when you do not make your payment in full by the due date.
-When you choose to carry a balance (referred to as the “installment option” in Switzerland), the interest waiver is not applied and interest is charged.
+But differences in the way interest is charged become noticeable when you do not make your payment in full by the due date.
+When you choose to carry a balance (often referred to as “paying in installments” in Switzerland), the interest waiver is not applied and interest charges apply.

 Posting date.
 Many Swiss issuers charge interest on balances from the time that each transaction is posted.
 If you choose to pay just part of your credit card bill at the end of a given month, you will pay interest on all the transactions which you already made throughout that month.
 That means if you carry a balance, you pay interest on purchases which you made over the previous month even if you make your minimum payments on time.
 That makes this the more expensive billing method for cardholders.